"Listen to audio version"

 Limited Partners (LPs)

-Moving onto another set of vital contributors — Limited Partners or LPs.
+Moving on to another set of vital contributors — Limited Partners or LPs.
 They're not involved daily but are essential because they bring capital.
 This includes pension funds, endowments, insurance companies, and high-net-worth individuals.

 Successful fund management requires balancing limited partner and investor interests.
 Skilled managers navigate the financial market, creating a mutually beneficial relationship that promotes fund growth and success.